KemptonM/kemptonm.dev/README.md

 ## kemptonm.me

-This is a templated website I'm hosting through GitHub pages, which allows me to make changes through markdown.
+This is a personal portfolio site that I made with HTML and CSS.